seyilbaatyrbek/exam-solution/README.md

   - the income will be increased by the price of the candies that were sold,
   - sold candies will be deleted from the inventory
-  - can't sell more candies than the amount of inventory has » sell the maximum possible amount (number) of candies
+  - can't sell more candies than the amount of inventory has
+  - if the `amountOfCandiesToBeSold` is greater than the inventory size then sell all the candies from the inventory

 - It has a `buySugar()` method which takes an `amount` as parameter